 Although it may not be true for everyone (say it ain't so), yep, even chocolate makes the list.
 The delicious confection often linked to causing constipation, and according to a study, it was actually the most frequently-mentioned food patients blamed their constipation on.
 Other offenders they mentioned?
 Black tea and bread.
 (Keep in mind, this won't apply to everyone, and, ultimately, consuming these foods in moderation is key in order to keep your gut happy, healthy, and thriving.)

 8. Processed grains

 Speaking of bread, eating processed grains is another common cause of constipation.
-While you're good to go on whole grain options, anything made from white flour—be it pasta or bagels—is a big no-no. Because the bran and germ has been removed, you're taking in a very low amount of fiber that's only going to cause constipation or make it worse.
+While you're good to go on whole grain options, anything made from white flour—be it pasta or bagels—can promote constipation.
+Because the bran and germ has been removed, you're taking in a very low amount of fiber that can lead to constipation or potentially make it worse.

 Loading More Posts...